Christmas Eve (1947 film): Plot

 Finally, the gathering at Christmas Eve happens, featuring the three sons and Jean.
-Jonathan and Jean, end up bringing three girl orphans from the orphanage.
+Jonathan and Jean, end up bringing three girl orphans from the orphanage that is a front for human trafficking.
 Mario confronts Phillip about taking the rap for a bad deal in New Orleans ten years ago, for which he makes sure to have each leave town before Matilda gets hurt.
 Aunt Matilda feels like the day she got the three little boys for adoption.